-Once the grates are clean, season them with a thin coat of high-smoke point oil (we prefer palm or grapeseed) to prevent food from sticking the next time you fire up your dear old friend.
+Now you have those beauties glimmering again, season them with a thin coat of high-smoke point oil (we prefer palm or grapeseed) to prevent food from sticking the next time you fire up your dear old friend.

 - Use a paperclip to unclog the tiny ports that run down the burner.